Solargis API documentation

 You can purchase an API subscription by contacting us directly or reaching out to your account manager.
 Once your subscription is active, you can generate authentication tokens in the account administration section.
 Details about available subscription plans and the specific data included with each plan are provided here.

-A Python code example on how to integrate the async TS API can be found on our GitHub.
+A Python code example on how to integrate the async Time Series API can be found on our GitHub.

 Technical specification